kossiitkgp/docs/events/room-booking.md

 - The [AV Cell booking](#steps-for-booking-av-audio-visual-cell) booking should be done separately through the normal procedure.
 The permission email might be asked for during the AV cell booking process.

 #### Email Template for Asking Permission
-**NOTE: Replace placeholders for the professor's name, our contact number/email ID, venue, room number, event name, date, and time.**
+> **NOTE**: Replace placeholders for the professor's name, our contact number/email ID, venue, room number, event name, date, and time.
 ```
 Respected Prof. [Name],